esl/MongooseIM/doc/advanced-configuration/Services.md

 ## Service list

 As of version 2.2, only one module is a "service provider".
-Over time, part of modules which are not host-specific will be refactored to be services.
+Eventually the modules which are not host-specific will be refactored to be services.

 ### service_admin_extra